nyoom-engineering/oxocarbon-vscode/README.md

 ### Monochrom

-A hallmark of oxocarbon is the attention to font styling alongside color, this is highlighted in the monochrom variants
+A hallmark of Oxocarbon is the attention to font styling alongside color, which is highlighted in the monochrome variants.

 <details>
   <summary>Oxocarbon Monochrom </summary>